-These results might be explained by Brehn's finding of psychological reactance [6].
-According to Brehn, if an individual's freedom is perceived as being reduced or threatened with reduction, he will become aroused to maintain or enhance his freedom.
-The motivational state of arousal to reestablish or enhance his freedom is termed psychological reactance.
-Therefore if the participants perceived the uniform opposing opinions as a threat to their freedom to express their own opinions, their psychological reactance might be aroused to defend and confirm their own opinions.
+These results might be explained by Brehm's (1966) finding of psychological reactance.
+According to Brehm, if an individual perceives one's freedom as being reduced or threatened with reduction, one will become aroused to maintain or enhance one's freedom.
+The motivational state of arousal to reestablish or enhance one's freedom is called psychological reactance.
+Therefore, if the participants perceived the uniform opposing opinions as a threat to their freedom to express their own opinions, their psychological reactance might be aroused to defend and confirm their own opinions.

-These results can also be explained in terms of Wu and Huberman's findings about online opinion formation [31].
-In their work they used the idea of maximizing the impact that individuals have on the average rating of items to explain the phenomenon that later reviews tend to show a big difference with earlier reviews in Amazon.com and IMDB.
+These results can also be explained in terms of Wu and Huberman's (2010) findings about online opinion formation.
+In their work, they used the idea of maximizing the effect that individuals have on the average rating of items to explain the phenomenon that later reviews tend to show a big difference from earlier reviews on Amazon.com and IMDB.com.

 We can use the same idea to explain our results.
 Social influence in product recommendations is not just a one-way process.
-People are not just passively influenced by others' opinions but also want to maximize their impact on other people's future decision making (e.g., in our experiments, according to our recruiting messages, participants would assume that their choices would be recorded in the database and shown to others; in real life, people like to influence their friends and family).
+People are not just passively influenced by others' opinions but also want to maximize their effect on other people's future decision making (e.g., in our experiments, according to our recruiting messages, participants would assume that their choices would be recorded in the database and shown to others; in real life, people like to influence their friends and family).
 We assume that the influence of an individual on others can be measured by how much his or her expression will change the average opinion.
-Suppose there are $X_1$ supporting opinions and $X_2$ opposing opinions, and that $X_2 > X_1$ .
-A person's choice c (0 indicates confirming his or her own choice, 1 indicates conforming to others) can move the average percentage of opposing opinions from $X_2/(X_1 + X_2)$ to $(X_2 + c)/(X_1 + X_2 + 1)$ .
-So the influence on the average opinion is $\left| \frac{X_2}{X_1 + X_2} \right|$ $\frac{X_2+c}{X_1+X_2+1}$ .
-A simple derivation shows that to maximize the influence on average opinion, people need to stick to their own choices and vote for the minority.
-Then their influence gain will be stronger when the difference between existing majority opinions and minority ones is larger.
-Therefore, the motivation to exert influence on other people can play a role in resisting the social conformity pressure and lead people to confirm their own decisions especially when facing uniform opposing opinions.
+Suppose there are X_1 supporting opinions and X_2 opposing opinions and that $X_2 > X_1$.
+A person's choice c (0 indicates confirming his or her